Boruto: Part I: Naruto Next Generations

-Amado reveals that Eida's and Daemon's powers are shinjutsu transplanted from the corpse of Shibai Ōtsutsuki, an Ōtsutsuki who achieved godhood and transcended to another plane.
-He defines shinjutsu as divine abilities more powerful than ninjutsu which can only be used by gods, including the Karma.
-In the aftermath, Momoshiki appears in Boruto's mind, showing him a vision of his friends fighting against him.
-Kawaki, having deduced that Boruto, being a full-fledged Ōtsutsuki, is likely to turn evil, sends Naruto and Hinata into another dimension, promising to free them after killing Boruto and all the Ōtsutsukis.
-In the ensuing fight, Boruto confronts Kawaki and loses his right eye protecting Sarada.
-Sasuke arrives and tries to stop Kawaki, but Momoshiki helps the latter escape.
-Kawaki meets with Eida, who activates her Senrigan dojutsu known as the Omnipotence to rewrite everyone's memories: Kawaki and Boruto permanently swapped places, with Kawaki forcing Eida to lie that Boruto has killed Naruto and Hinata.
-Only Sumire Kakei and Sarada are unaffected by the Omnipotence, with Sarada awakening her Mangekyou Sharingan and is able to convince Sasuke of Boruto's innocence.
-After Eida apologizes for her actions, Boruto vows to regain everything taken from him.
-The story ends with Kawaki keeping Naruto and Hinata sealed away permanently as the world believes that the Seventh Hokage is dead.
+Amado reveals that Eida's and Daemon's powers are shinjutsu transplanted from the remains of Shibai Ōtsutsuki, an Ōtsutsuki who achieved godhood and transcended to another plane.
+He describes shinjutsu as divine abilities more powerful than ninjutsu, which can be used only by gods, including the Karma.
+Deducing that Boruto's complete transformation into an Ōtsutsuki is likely to turn him evil, Kawaki sends Naruto and Hinata into another dimension, promising to free them after they kill Boruto and the remaining Ōtsutsukis.
+In the ensuing fight, Boruto confronts Kawaki and sacrifices his right eye to save Sarada.
+Sasuke arrives and tries to stop Kawaki.

+Kawaki meets with Eida, who activates her Senrigan dojutsu known as Omnipotence to rewrite everyone's memories.
+As a result, Kawaki and Boruto switch places in the mind of others, with Kawaki forcing Eida to spread the lie that Boruto has killed Naruto and Hinata.
+Only Sumire Kakei and Sarada remain unaffected by Omnipotence, and Sarada activates her Mangekyo Sharingan out of fear of losing Boruto, convincing Sasuke of Boruto's innocence in the process.
+Meanwhile, Boruto vows to regain everything taken from him.